-7.7 Important Information for Wood Burning
+6.8.
+Important Information for Wood Burning

-With a full load of wood and burning near nominal output the stove will need to be refuelled approximately every 45 min to 1.5 hours.
-One or two large logs will burn longer and cleaner than a number of smaller ones.
+With a full load of wood and burning near nominal output the stove will typically need to be refuelled approximately every 45 min to 1.5 hours but this is entirely dependent on fuel quality.
+One or two large logs will generally burn longer and cleaner than a number of smaller ones.
 Wood can usually be stacked higher in the stove than solid mineral fuel but care must be taken that logs do not touch the baffle or the glass panel.
 Do not stack logs above the level of the rear firebox liner brick at the back of the stove.

-Always make sure that flames are visible above the wood after re-fuelling for cleanest burning.
+Wood burns most efficiently with the primary air controls closed and the secondary (air wash) controls open.
+Carefully adjusting the secondary air controls and fuel load will then control the burn rate of the stove.
+Typical air wash openings of 3-6mm are common for nominal outputs depending on fuel quality and draught from the chimney which will differ in each installation.
+Always make sure that flames are visible above the wood rapidly after re-fuelling for cleanest burning.
 Burning without flames above the fuel will create unnecessary smoke and poor heat output.
 After re-fuelling open the air wash control fully to the right side for 3 minutes or until the logs are fully blackened to achieve full flames above the fuel.
+Move the door ajar for a short time if necessary to establish the flames.